wein.plus

 Hungarian name for Orange Wine; see there.

-The production of ornage wine is a method that dates back thousands of years.
-From ancient times until the late Middle Ages, red and white wine grapes were mainly grown in mixed vineyards, harvested together and subjected to mash fermentation.
+The production of orange wines is a method that dates back thousands of years.
+From ancient times until the late Middle Ages, red and white wine grapes were often grown in mixed vineyards, harvested together and subjected to mash fermentation.
 This allowed considerably more tannins and colouring agents to enter the wine, resulting in dark yellow, orange to reddish wines, depending on the ratio of white and red grapes and the duration of fermentation.
-At that time, there were hardly any red wines or white wines with a clear colour and...
+At that time, there were hardly any distinct red or white wines in terms of colour and taste as we know them today.

 Voices of our members